2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 and a decrease in breast epithelial cells.
 This differential response supports the hypothesis that

-types and mediate distinct susceptibilities to EMF exposure.
+(Calcium Channels) and expression profiles vary between cell types and mediate distinct susceptibilities to EMF exposure.

 the Device Chip and the XL Home Harmonizer Box.
 According to EMF Solutions, EMFs consist